 Interest In Project Management Is On The Rise

-Over the past ten years, the US-based Project Management Institute has grown from around 25,000 members to almost 250,000.
+Over the past ten years, the US-based Project Management Institute (PMI) has grown from around 25,000 members to almost 250,000.
 This ten-fold increase represents a marked departure from the steady but slow growth of the organisation since its creation in 1969 and is a significant indication of an increased interest in project management.

 Certainly the institute has played a vital role in its own growth.
 PMI's Project Management Body of Knowledge (PMBOK) has become a standard in many industries, along with its Project Management Professional certification.
 International marketing has also created a global membership, versus a primarily US-based membership ten years ago.